traefik/traefik/docs/content/routing/services/index.md

 #### ProxyProtocol

-Traefik supports [ProxyProtocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2 to TCP Services.
+Traefik supports [ProxyProtocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2 on TCP Services.
-It can be enabled by setting proxyProtocolVersion to 1 or 2, default is 0 which means disabled.
+It can be enabled by setting `proxyProtocolVersion` to "1" or "2".

-??? example "A Service with One Server with Proxy Protocol v2-- Using the [File Provider](../../providers/file.md)"
+??? example "A Service with Proxy Protocol v2 -- Using the [File Provider](../../providers/file.md)"

     ```toml tab="TOML"
     ## Dynamic configuration